What does the Floral Emblem mean?

 Thousands would flock to town just to see my and your Phallus.

 After all we could have a competition and see who could grow the biggest one, smallest one, most colourful one the prettiest one and the list goes on.
 It would be a conversation piece on its own without the obvious trophies for the winners.
+Now you can’t do that with the foreign jacaranda.

 Further Comments from Members: